Titan-C/slaveparticles/docs/slavespin.rst

 fermions for the non-interacting term($d_n^\dagger d_n\rightarrow f_n^\dagger
 f_n$) and the slave spins for the interacting case($d_n^\dagger d_n \rightarrow S^z_n + \frac{1}{2}$).
-We seek a paramagnetic solution, then the constraint :eq:`slavespinrestriction`  which avoids nonphysical states is included through a unique Lagrange multiplier $\lambda$, since all particles are indistinguishable in spin and orbital quantum numbers.
+We seek a paramagnetic solution, then the constraint :eq:`slavespinrestriction`  which avoids non-physical states is included through a unique Lagrange multiplier $\lambda$, since all particles are indistinguishable in spin and orbital quantum numbers.
 After this treatment the Hamiltonian reads: